 Details

-The London Borough of Bexley is looking to identify a suitably experienced service provider to undertake its deliver it’s Repair and Maintenance of Mobile Disability Equipment.
+The London Borough of Bexley is looking to identify a suitably experienced service provider to undertake it’s Repair and Maintenance of Mobile Disability Equipment.

 DESCRIPTION OF SERVICE

 The London Borough of Bexley supports residents with physical and sensory impairments to live independently and safely by enabling them to access good quality services quickly and appropriately.
 This includes the provision of mobile equipment such as bathlifts, mobile hoists, leg lifters, raise/recline chairs and beds/bed frames